Your metabolic type

 Try to make the fats you eat healthy such as olive oil, avocado, nuts and seeds.
 Get healthy carbs from fruit and vegetables.

 All dietary theories are exactly that theories and for the hundreds of diets out there, there are many hundreds more research notes to support them.
 If Mark at Mark’s Daily Apple is to be believed eating according to a metabolic type is “hooey, humbug nonsense” as highlighted in his answer to a reader's question.
+Check out his website he has some great recipes on there that could give you some delicious ideas.

 I think that somewhere in between the theories is where your optimum diet lies.
 The best way to find out what works for you is to try different healthy carbohydrates in varying proportions and keep a diary.
 Record how you feel at regular intervals.
 Eventually, you will come up with a balance that in true Goldilocks style will be JUST RIGHT!